paultsw/paultsw.github.io/_posts/2020-04-09-bayesian-logistic-regression.markdown

 which gives the equivalence between the latent variable model and the original statement of the probit regression model using the Bernoulli distribution.

-Finally, this gives an efficient Gibbs sampler for the posterior `p(w | X, Y)` when the prior `p(w)` is normally distributed, thanks to the fact that the normal distribution is conjugate to itself: if we place a normal prior
+Finally, this gives an efficient Gibbs sampler for the posterior $$p(w | X, Y)$$ when the prior $$p(w)$$ is normally distributed, thanks to the fact that the normal distribution is conjugate to itself: if we place a normal prior
 $$
 w \sim \mathcal{N}(\mu_w, \Sigma_w),
 $$

-then the following alternating sampling steps constitute a Gibbs sampler for the posterior `p(w|u,x,y)`:
+then the following alternating sampling steps constitute a Gibbs sampler for the posterior $$p(w|u,x,y)$$:

 $$
 u|w,x, y=0 \sim \mathcal{N}(\psi, 1) [u < 0];